 4) What are the pros and cons of organizing K-pop events?

 Pros – The kpop market is alive, vocal, and supportive.

 Cons – Fans may never be contented and would not be truly happy.
 Coz they wanted to take home their Oppa.

 5) What do you think about the K-pop artists as you work with them in person?

 Kpop artists are generally nice.
 Good role models.

-6) Who is your most favourite K-pop artist today?
-Who is your most favourite pop artist in your country today?
+6) Who is your most favorite K-pop artist today?
+Who is your most favorite pop artist in your country today?

 7) What do you think are the differences between most K-pop artists and the pop artists in your country?

 Kpop artists are manufactured and can’t do what they really wanted.
 Pop artists will do anything they want at one point.